Qqwy/presentation-communicating_between_ruby_and_elixir/slides.md

 ### The Present: RabbitMQ

 - Push-based: changes get forwarded.

-TODO show some code here

----

-### The Joy of working with RabbitMQ :-)
+- Nice:
   - Great documentation and tutorials!
   - Many different configurations of queues

----

-### The less joyful parts...
+- Less nice:

-- Security: Setting up TLS is a _must_ for production systems, but a bit of a hassle.
+  - Security: Setting up TLS with peer-verification is a _must_ for production systems; difficult to set up.
     - Terminating proxies (Nginx) to the rescue!

 ---